nist-ionstorage/pdq2/doc/manual.rst

 The layout allows partitioning the waveform memory arbitrarily among the frames of a channel.
 The data for frame ``i`` is expected to start at ``memory[memory[i]]``.

-The memory is interpreted as follows (each line is one word of 16 bits):
+The memory is interpreted as follows (each row is one word of 16 bits):

 +-----------------------+----------------------+
 | Address               | Data                 |